nivintw/ansible-rpi-pihole/README.md

 Also:
 https://github.com/dev-sec/ansible-collection-hardening

 I don't know how much actually remains of the original fork, but I wanted to try to give credit everywhere it is due.
 If you find references or code that looks like another project it almost certainly was at least inspired by it.
-Omission of a reference is strictly accidentle and I will happily add anyone i've forgotten.
+Omission of a reference is strictly accidental and I will happily add anyone i've forgotten.